 - Cover the area with either a wool blanket or a cotton towel.

-- Set a little potty on an absorbent towel or cloth diaper.
+- Include a small potty to use at night.
 If it is cold where you live, top the potty with a potty cozy.

 Maintain Circadian Rhythms